Seeking a secluded place to live? Here we highlight some of the most remote places to live in the UK.

-Whilst you might not want any immediate neighbours there are certain practicalities that must be considered when looking for a home.
-There are several remote places to live in the UK that offer a good balance of being secluded yet accessible and with amenities not too distant.
+Whilst you might not want any immediate neighbours, certain practicalities must be considered when looking for a remote and secluded home.
+There are several remote places to live in the UK that offer a good balance of being secluded yet accessible and with amenities not too distant, together with places to live that are very secluded and entirely off the beaten track should that be what you’re looking for.

 Located in northeast Scotland, in the heart of the Scottish Highlands, the Cairngorms National Park is the largest park in the UK and home to the highest mountain in the country.
 Across the park, there is woodland, forest, moorland, peatland and farmland making the scenery different depending on where you are.
 Property for sale in the Highlands will often be secluded and offer picturesque, unspoilt views.